CroftsDeveloper/Quote_Diary/README.md

 - **Media Files**: I have downloaded and implemented a free Favicon from favicon.io

-- **Readme.so**: [Readme.so](https://readme.so/) is simple online README.md editor that allowed to customise my projects readme conveniently online and see the visual outcome immediately.
+- **Readme.so**: [Readme.so](https://readme.so/) is simple online README.md editor that allowed me to customise my projects readme conveniently online and see the visual outcome immediately.

 - **Bootstrap**: [Official Documents](https://getbootstrap.com/docs/5.3/getting-started/introduction/) were reviewed at multiple points throughout this project and were essential for me to be able to get to the finished MVP.

 # Contributions

+Quote Diary project is released under MIT License.
 If you would like to contribute to Quote Diary, please reach out to me at :

 - **Name**: Samuel Crofts
 - **Email**: samcrofts2020@gmail.com